ioccc-src/winner/1998/README.md

 the 1998 IOCCC season.
 Having not heard from Sriram, Landon put out a call for new IOCCC judges.
 A number of excellent people applied.

-Landon selected Leonid A. Broukhis, a two time IOCCC winner, as a co-judge.
+Landon selected Leonid A. Broukhis, a two time IOCCC author, as a co-judge.
 Landon and Leo together selected Jeremy Horn and Peter Seebach.
-The four judges (<https://www.ioccc.org/judges.html>) together worked thru-out the 1998 IOCCC season.
+The four judges (../judges.html) together worked thru-out the 1998 IOCCC season.